-- Shake off any excess water before tight stuff your shoes with balled newspaper.
+- Shake off any excess water before tightly stuffing your shoes with balled newspaper.
 This will soak up the remaining moisture.

-- Allow around 12-24 hours for your shoes to dry naturally Place them around 2 metres from a radiator but not directly on a heat source as this can shrink and warp your trainer.
+- Allow around 12-24 hours for your shoes to dry naturally.
+Place them around 2 metres from a radiator, but not directly on a heat source as this can shrink and warp your running shoes.

 The key to staying dry and comfortable, whatever the weather, is layering.